The Open Knowledge Network has an updated structure as of 20 April 2016, to include the following:

 (Read more about support for Local Organisers below)

 Established local groups are local groups that have been working actively in a location for at least 9 months.
-These groups are led by Ambassadors (who were local organizers in the previous stage), the main point of contacts to OKI.
-The ambassadors sign a Code of Conduct with OKI and have a responsibility to support their local group.
+These groups are led by Ambassadors (who were local organisers in the previous stage), the main point of contacts to OKF.
+The ambassadors sign a Code of Conduct with OKF and have a responsibility to support their local group.
 There is no strict limit to the number of ambassadors per country as long as the local group agrees on who will represent them.
 Ambassadors serve indefinitely on one year terms, and can be replaced at the local group’s discretion.

 Established groups have their own governance structures[m][n] and can decide to work on their own projects.
-These groups take part in Open Knowledge International project as they see fit and give regular feedback to OKI and the wider Network.
+These groups take part in Open Knowledge Foundation projects as they see fit and give regular feedback to OKF and the wider Network.

 Affiliates are an important part of the network.
 We support and collaborate with affiliates in the same way we do we our own local groups.
 Affiliates can decide, if they wish, to have an official OK ambassador if the wish.

 Open Knowledge Chapters are autonomous and independent non-profit organisations that are officially part of the wider Open Knowledge Network.
 They are country based and are leading organizations working on open data and open knowledge in their area.
-Chapters sign an MOU (Memorandum of Understanding) with Open Knowledge International and a representative from each chapter sits on the OKI Advisory Board.
+Chapters sign an MOU (Memorandum of Understanding) with Open Knowledge Foundation and a representative from each chapter sits on the OKF Advisory Board.

-We currently have official Chapters in 11 countries: Austria, Belgium, Brazil, Germany, Switzerland, Spain, Finland, Greece, Ireland, Japan, and Sweden.
+We currently have official Chapters in 11 countries: Austria, Belgium, Brazil, Finland, Germany, Greece, Japan, Nepal, Sweden and Switzerland.

 Open Knowledge Labs serves as a technology and data wrangling “hub” for the Open Knowledge Network.
 In this role, it serves as the link between the technical work conducted at Open Knowledge and the communities of civic hackers, data wranglers and ordinary citizens intrigued and excited by the possibilities of combining technology and information for good.
 The aim is to make government more accountable, culture more accessible and science more efficient and to do so as a community effort.